AshishGusain17/freebie-helpers/README.md

 Form multiple groups with all your contacts and enjoy this mini-whatsapp.

-Try running over the localhost:3000 and make use of its features.
+Try running over the localhost:4000 or visit the link provided above and make use of its features.

-Soon this web-app will be deployed and its link will be provided soon.